 2. The Benefits of Students Learning about Critical Evaluation Rather than Being Summatively Judged

 This paper explores how student reflection on assessment procedures can enhance the learning experience.
-It emphasizes the importance of teaching students the differences between summative and formative assessments, advocating for conceptual marking and the use of written and verbal feedback as tools for student reflection and self-assessment (Smyth, 2004).
+It emphasises the importance of teaching students the differences between summative and formative assessments, advocating for conceptual marking and the use of written and verbal feedback as tools for student reflection and self-assessment (Smyth, 2004).

 3. Exams and Student Feedback: An Experiment in Marking Efficiencies